Physician Leadership: How Health Care Organizations Can Address Race and Social Justice Issues

 Dr. Tucker: We tell our young men of color to strive.
 That getting a good education will get them somewhere.
 But then, even when someone like you who's achieved many milestones still faces blatant racism, it really makes you pause.

 Dr. Jain: Part of the institutional code that we're running up against is to not speak up.
 When people ask me, what are the biggest opportunities to improve American health care, I stopped saying things like new payment or delivery models.
 Instead, I say things like, ‘we need better leaders.’
 Because I see all around me instances where people who should have courage don't have courage and people who should be speaking up don't speak up.
-To me, that is our number one deficiency as far as driving towards a health care system that is fair, equitable and safe.
+To me, that is our number one deficiency as far as driving towards a health care system that is fair, equitable, and safe.

 We are taught in academic medicine that we need to study things to understand what works and what doesn't work.
 Lots of things that we know work are not deployed the way they should be because we don't have leaders who stand behind them.